aaronpowell/aaronpowell.github.io/src/documents/posts/2014-04-03-introduction-status-modern-ie.md

---- cson
+---
   title: "Introducing status.modern.ie"
-date: '2014-04-03'
+  date: "2014-04-03"
-tags: ['internet-explorer']
+  tags:
-description: """Introducing a new website to help track the development status of features in Internet Explorer
+    - "internet-explorer"
-"""
+  description: "Introducing a new website to help track the development status of features in Internet Explorer"
 ---

 Today there was an exciting announcement from the IE Dev relations team, the team behind [IE Dev Chat](http://twitter.com/iedevchat) and [modern.IE](http://modern.ie).
 At Build they announced a new website to help developers track progress of features, [status.modern.ie](http://status.modern.ie/).